 The casting of Kenneth Welsh as the Vice President was controversial, due to his physical resemblance to Vice President Dick Cheney.
 However, Roland Emmerich insisted on it for that very reason, admitting that the characters of the President and Vice President were intended to be criticism of the Bush and Cheney administration's opposition to the Kyoto Protocol for reducing greenhouse gas emissions.

 Two library-bound survivors ask whether they should burn the works of Friedrich Nietzsche, whose "The Antichrist" states in its preface: "Only the day after tomorrow belongs to me.
 Some are born posthumously."
 Part of this line provided this movie's title.

-The Manchester United player who is seen scoring is Dutch striker Ruud van Nistelrooy.
-It was a friendly game against Boca Juniors of Argentina which took place on 10 August 2002 and whose final score was Manchester United 2 Boca Juniors 0.
+The Manchester United player who is seen scoring, is Dutch striker Ruud van Nistelrooy.
+It was a friendly game against Boca Juniors of Argentina, which took place on August 10, 2002, and whose final score was Manchester United - 2, Boca Juniors - 0.

 In the tornado sequence, the janitor is listening to a football match in his headphones.
-The match he is listening to is Argentina Vs. Peru and the guy commenting the match is Victor Hugo Morales, a famous Argentinian commentator of football matches.
+The match he is listening to is Argentina Vs. Peru and the guy commenting the match is Victor Hugo Morales, a famous Uruguayan commentator of football matches.

 The archaic English word "overmorrow" means "the day after tomorrow", or the German equivalent "übermorgen".
 This is a term, with which Roland Emmerich might have been familiar.
 The movie could have been called "Overmorrow" for a shorter title that means the same thing.